 There are no licensing requirements to offer creative services as a freelancer.
 Most potential clients will only request to view a portfolio of your work, and any relevant academic certification to verify your proficiency.

-A license is also not required for freelances working in software development and engineering.
+A license is also not required for freelancers working in software development and engineering.
 Again, potential clients will usually look out for a portfolio of your existing work and any academic certification instead.

 Since many freelance services don’t require any formal qualifications, while other specific trades require a specific license, there’s no single business license that freelancers should apply for.